swift-nav/piksi_firmware/README.md

 Checking Out Submodules
 =========================

-libopencm3 and libswiftnav are submodules of this git repository.
+ChibiOS, libopencm3 and libswiftnav are submodules of this git repository.
 Check them out using:

 	git submodule init
 	git submodule update

+Remember to run `git submodule update` after pulling in the latest changes to ensure all the submodules are in sync.